 This is new territory for me, so it may entail some hidden risks.
 I know it works on the content side, but I can’t predict what will happen as I apply this to the rest of my life.
 In order to begin this trial, I had to remind myself that worst case, I probably can’t screw things up so badly in 30 days that I can’t repair the damage later if necessary.
 Because the potential benefits are so great, I’m willing to take this risk.

 The same day I heard Joe’s talk (Friday), I was in my hotel room at around 8pm, and a stray thought popped into my head.
 I got the idea to put up an eBay auction for a 60-minute consultation, as I shared in my previous blog post.
 I began to ponder it, and my initial inclination was to jot down the idea and then consider it when I got back to Vegas the following week.

 Then I stopped and smacked myself and said, “No… you have to catch this wave now and see where it takes you.
 Don’t just let it pass.”

 So I dove into immediate action.
 I wasn’t sure how far I’d get with it, but I started by checking to see if my old eBay account was still good.
 I hadn’t logged in since March 2001, but the account was still there.
 I haven’t used eBay in a very long time, so it took me about 30 minutes to create the listing and make it live, something an experienced eBayer could have done in 10 minutes or less I’m sure.
-Then I spent another 20 minutes writing a quickie blog post about it, and that also fed to my Twitter and Facebook pages.
+Then I spent another 20 minutes writing a quickie blog post about it.

 Imagine that.
 Less than an hour after getting the idea, it was already up and running.
 If I’d written it down instead of acting upon it immediately, I could have wasted that much time just pondering whether or not I should do it.